janee1768/Password-Generator/README.md

 * Mixes letters, numbers, and symbols for strong security
 * Lightweight and easy to understand
 * Fully written in basic Python — no external packages required

-### 🛠️ Requirements

-* Python 3.x
-* No additional libraries needed

-### 📌 How to Use

-1. Download or clone the repository.
-2. Open the file in any Python IDE or text editor.
-3. Run the script.
-4. A new password will be displayed in the terminal.